 These examples underscore the ability of PCORR to capture rich patterns of dynamic interaction between firms.
 Therefore, CRC and PMR, calculated as PCORR-weighted sums of fellow and rival firms' default risk, respectively, offer a simple framework to measure a firm's exposure to peer financial distress.
-In the following two sections, we provide large sample evidence to validate the informativeness of PCORR (Section 2.3) as well as CRC and PMR (Section 2.4).
+In the following two sections, we provide large sample evidence to validate the informativeness of PCORR (Section 3.2.2) as well as CRC and PMR (Section 3.2.3).

-2.3 PCORR and Ex Post Spillovers
+3.2.2 PCORR and Ex Post Spillovers

-As shown in equations (4)-(5), PCORR plays an important role in quantifying the effect of credit risk spillovers.
+As shown in equations (9)-(10), PCORR is a key component in quantifying the effect of credit risk spillovers.
 In this subsection, we evaluate whether PCORR captures the distinct value implications of bankruptcy filings on other industry participants.
 Specifically, we examine stock market reactions when industry peers encounter extreme credit events.
-We hypothesize that the equity price of a fellow (rival) firm, which has a positive (negative) preevent PCORR with the failing firm, will decrease (increase) around the bankruptcy event.
+We hypothesize that the equity price of a fellow (rival) firm, which has a positive (negative) pre-event PCORR with the failing firm, will decrease (increase) around the bankruptcy event.